-Bernard J. Dunn
+Bernard (Bernie) Dunn

-President, Boeing Middle East, North Africa and Turkey
+Boeing Middle East, Turkey, and Africa, (META)

 Dunn joined Boeing in 2012 as president of Boeing Turkey and North Africa.
 He was based at the Boeing Turkey headquarters in Ankara and successfully led the company’s government affairs and activities in Turkey, Morocco, Algeria, Tunisia and Libya.

 In May 2015, Dunn was named president of Boeing Middle East.
 Several months later, Boeing expanded his leadership role to include Middle East, North Africa and Turkey (MENAT).
 In November 2020, his role was expanded further to include Sub Sahara Africa.

 Dunn has more than 30 years of extensive experience with the Middle East, North Africa and Turkey, nearly all of it involving living and working in the region, and he is fluent in Arabic.
 Before joining Boeing, Dunn was vice president, Middle East/Africa, Business Development, for ITT Defense International.
 In this role, he was responsible for coordinating and overseeing marketing and business development activities across all business units of ITT Defense in a region stretching from Morocco to Afghanistan and including the entire African continent.
 He had served in this position since November 2002.